KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 _Last updated: March 19, 2026_

-This page consolidates the material that previously lived in the P2.3 rollout documents.
+This page consolidates the material that previously lived in early planning documents.
 It should stay up to date as we evolve Stage 5 (`scripts/check-modules/index.ts`) and the curated fixture set.

 ## Status snapshot